Support that scales without scaling headcount

 Before you switch.

 No. It removes the repetitive 80% so your agents handle the hard cases.
-Most teams keep headcount flat through 2x ticket growth — without burning people out on the same five questions.
+Most teams keep headcount flat through 2x ticket growth.

 Stop answering the same five questions.